A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: On Benchmark Fidelity

+\textbf{Attribution Verifiability.} Attribution verifiability requires that the correctness of estimated attributions can be precisely validated.
+As illustrated in Fig.~\ref{fig:fidelity}(d), the ground-truth attributions $M^*$ for a given input data point can be derived from the normal vector decomposed along the horizontal and vertical axes, such that $M^*=M^*_X + M^*_Y$.
+The availability of the ground truth $M^*$ enables precise verification of estimated attributions $M=M_X + M_Y$.
+Therefore, the benchmark must provide verifiable ground truth attributions $M^*$ to ensure its fidelity to the evaluated attributions.

-\textit{4) Metric Sensitivity:} Metric sensitivity requires that the metric used by the benchmark exhibits sensitivity to the attribution change.
+\textbf{Metric Sensitivity.} Metric sensitivity requires that the metric used by the benchmark exhibits sensitivity to the attribution change.
 Fig.~\ref{fig:fidelity}(e) shows examples of both sensitive and insensitive metrics.
-Given the estimated attribution $M$ with its corresponding ground truth $M^*$, an insensitive metric, such as the area enclosed by the normal vectors and their components, yields identical results for both $M^*$ and $M$.
-Thereby, failing to accurately quantify the differences between the attributions.
-In contrast, the difference between the estimated attribution $M^*$ and the ground truth $M$ ($\Delta M_X + \Delta M_Y$) serves as a sensitive metric, demonstrating a faithful sensitivity to the changes in the attributions.
+Given the estimated attribution $M$ with its ground truth $M^*$, an insensitive metric, such as the area enclosed by the normal vectors and their components, yields identical results for both $M^*$ and $M$.
+This insensitivity fails to accurately quantify the attribution changes.
+In contrast, the difference of vector components between the estimated attribution $M$ and the ground truth $M^*$, denoted by $\Delta M_X$ and $\Delta M_Y$, serves as a reliable metric.
+Therefore, the metric used in the benchmark must be sensitive to attribution changes to ensure its fidelity to the evaluation process.